Create a direct deal

 OptionDescription

 Select the minimum CTR percentage that you want to target in the deal.
-For more information about what CTR is and how we predict it, see Targeting click-through rate (CTR) in a deal (Alpha).
+For more information about what CTR is and how we predict it, see Targeting click-through rate (CTR) in deals (Beta).

-24. To target specific video placements, skippability, playback methods, or ad duration in the deal, in the Targeting (optional) section, expand Video and configure the following options:
+23. To target specific video placements, skippability, playback methods, or ad duration, under Optional in the Targeting section, expand Video and configure the following options:

 Video placements